How we work

 We welcome News items and Press Releases which are relevant for our Senior HR Readership and due to the volume we receive, if they are of interest, we will put these live immediately without contacting you, so please keep checking our website to see if your article has appeared.
-Where possible please provide an ‘Author’ so we know who has provided the article.
+To submit your content, please our Online article submission portal – click here.

 GENERAL INFORMATION ABOUT OUR PROCESSES

 theHRDIRECTOR is feature led, and we always include case studies, strategy and comment from key organisations and industry experts.
 We only cover HR news items on the website and legislative news in the In Brief section of the magazine.
 We can assure you that every press release is read (scanned, at least!) so it generally isn’t necessary to call to check that we’ve seen it.
 After this, it would be dealt with in one of the following ways:

 - If it’s the type of news item that we do cover on the web, it will be saved and used for that purpose quite quickly.
 We do not notify you if we are going to use it – you will need to keep scanning the website, or ensure that the magazine and website are covered by your cuttings agencies.
 However, we don’t cover news of client wins etc, so please bear this in mind when you send us press releases.